ietf-wg-cellar/ebml-specification/specification.markdown

 3            | 21          | 001x xxxx xxxx xxxx xxxx xxxx
 4            | 28          | 0001 xxxx xxxx xxxx xxxx xxxx xxxx xxxx
 5            | 35          | 0000 1xxx xxxx xxxx xxxx xxxx xxxx xxxx xxxx xxxx
-Table: VINT examples depicting usable bits {#tableUsableBits}
+Table: VINT examples depicting usable bits{#tableUsableBits}

 A Variable-Size Integer may be rendered at octet lengths larger than needed to store the data in order to facilitate overwriting it at a later